Zaista/cypress-mongodb/README.md

 ```
   "env": {
+    mongodb: {
-    "MONGODB_URI": "mongodb://localhost:27017",
+      "uri": "mongodb://localhost:27017",
-    "MONGODB_DATABASE": "database_name",
+      "database": "database_name",
-    "MONGODB_COLLECTION": "collection_name"
+      "collection": "collection_name"
     }
+  }
 ```

-<b>Note:</b> only `MONGODB_URI` is mandatory, you can always override/set database and collection names in each cypress mongodb command.
+<b>Note:</b> only `mongodb.uri` is mandatory, you can always override/set database and collection names in each cypress mongodb command using options.
 You can set both local and remote urls.

 # Plugin configuration - JavaScript